dhawal777/DecisionTree/README.md

-                                            **DecisionTree**
+                                             DecisionTree
-*Implementation of decision tree from scratch to predict which valuable employees will leave next also analysis of its performance with diffrent types of impurity measures*
+*Implementation of decision tree from scratch to predict which valuable employees will leave next,also analysis of its performance with different types of impurity measures*